-Glades, Okeechobee and Hendry, which are the focus area for the LOW Project.
+ASA-3 8/12/16 It is promising that providing greater flexibility in managing the overall system is a major goal of the LOW Project.
+By constructing storage options to hold water before it reaches quality.
+Many of the management measures being evaluated Glades, Okeechobee and Hendry, which are the focus area for the LOW Project.
 Furthermore, limiting the project to areas both north and in close proximity to Lake Okeechobee is anticipated to yield greater benefits and lower cost features due to the availability of water and increased operational flexibility It is recognized that there is a need for a comprehensive review of the operations of structures within the Kissimmee River and Lake Istokpoga Basin and that opportunities for additional storage and restoration may exist in the area north of the LOW Project area.
 Undertaking a comprehensive review of existing operations and developing optimized operational strategies to meet the flood control level of service provided by the C&SF Project, to provide more natural fluctuation of lake levels and flows within the system for environmental benefit and maintain current water supply requirements is a complex time intensive endeavor.
 The current Kissimmee River - Istokpoga Basin System Operating Manual is anticipated to be updated in the near future and would be able to consider operational/regulation schedule changes which provide flexibility to address the needs for additional storage and environmental benefit.
 The scope of such an operational study does not fit within the SMART Planning constraints when coupled with the other LOW Project objectives.
-The Lake Istokpoga Regulation Schedule was identified in the Yellow Book, however, changes in the regulation schedule must be examined within the context of regulation schedule must be examined within the context of the overall system operating criteria to ensure that the flood control, environmental and water supply requirements of the entire system continue to be met.
-AFA-3 8/12/16 It is promising that providing greater flexibility in managing the overall system is a major goal of the LOW Project.
-By constructing storage options to hold water before it reaches the Lake, at least 6 inches in Lake level flexibility will be gained.
-While water quality is not a primary objective of plan formulation, there will be opportunities to improve water quality.
+The Lake Istokpoga Regulation Schedule was identified in the Yellow Book, however, changes in the regulation schedule must be examined within the context of the overall system operating criteria to ensure that the flood control, environmental and water supply requirements of the entire system continue to be met.
+ASA-3 8/12/16 1 I the Lake at least 6 inches in Lake level tlevihility will be gained 1/ASP, wetland restoration and reconveirs) will have ancillary constructing storage options to hold water before it reaches the Lake, at least 6 inches in Lake level flexibility will be gained. quality.
 Many of the management measures being evaluated (ASR, wetland restoration and reservoirs) will have ancillary